palantir/tslint/usage/tslint-json/index.md

 If a rule takes options, you set its value to an array where the first value is a boolean indicating if the rule is enabled and the next values are options handled by the rule.
 Not all possible rules are listed here, be sure to [check out the full list][3].

+`tslint.json` configuration files may have comments in them (even though this is technically invalid JSON).

 An example `tslint.json` file might look like this:

 ```ts